ansible/ansible/docs/docsite/rst/reference_appendices/galaxy.rst

 The command line tool by default communicates with the Galaxy website API using the server address *https://galaxy.ansible.com*.
 Since the `Galaxy project <https://github.com/ansible/galaxy>`_ is an open source project, you may be running your own internal Galaxy server and wish to override the default server address.
 You can do this using the *--server* option or by setting the Galaxy server value in your *ansible.cfg* file.
-For information on setting the value in *ansible.cfg* visit `Galaxy Settings <./intro_configuration.html#galaxy-settings>`_.
+For information on setting the value in *ansible.cfg* see :ref:`galaxy_server`.

 Installing Roles